 Living The Lake Mohawk Dream May Be Only For The Well Heeled

-Lake Mohawk may be a water sports Nirvana, but it’s only for the chosen few who can afford it.
-It has seen home owners from Donald Trump to Brad Pitt and some of Hollywood’s elite in between.
-From the village’s Stepford Wives kind-of-vibe, to the somewhat twee Ski Hawks water ski team to the ultra-conservative community board that seems to have a mission that often rubs up against the modern-day values, Lake Mohawk harks back to a simpler time when The Readers Digest had the scoop of the day and roast dinner was reliably on the table at 6PM.
+Lake Mohawk may be a water sports Nirvana, but it’s only for the chosen few who can really afford it.
+It has seen home owners from the Trump’s to the Pitt’s and many of Hollywood’s elite in between.
+From the village’s Stepford Wives kind-of-vibe, to the somewhat twee Ski Hawks water ski team to the ultra-conservative community board that seems to have a mission that often rubs up against the modern-day progressive values, Lake Mohawk harks back to a simpler time when The Readers Digest had the scoop of the day and roast dinner was reliably on the table at 6PM.
 The annual German Christmas Market has become a huge hit in recent years and provides much needed revenue to a variety of local charities and even that event feels a bit old-timey, which is part of its allure.
-Life at the lake may not be for everyone, but it is a different life that some baby boomers may yearn for and only now in their golden years can they afford it.
-If you want to get a glimpse of this world, visit the Lake Mohawk Country Club beach bar on any given Saturday night in the Summer.
-You will see well-heeled boat owners pull in for a few lakeside cocktails and dance the night away to the band.
+Life at the lake may not be for everyone, but it is a different life that many baby boomers may yearn for and only now, in their golden years, can they actually afford it.
+If you want to get a glimpse of this world, visit the Lake Mohawk Country Club beach bar on any given Saturday night in the Summer and you will see well-heeled boat owners pull in for a few lakeside cocktails and dance the night away to the band.
 You will also see what your life could have been like.
-Please be sure to remember that you in fact still a visitor and not a resident.
-This may be the the life you have always dreamed about, so better get your checkbook out, as this club makes it clear that the impoverished need not apply.
-Also please cut off your mullet, club rules also apply.